DmitryLandy/DmitryLandy/README.md

 ## Aspiring Software Developer

-- 🔭 I'm working on a [bug tracking project](https://github.com/DmitryLandy/Bug-Tracker)
+- 🔭 I'm working on a task tracking project
-- 🌱 I’m currently learning about machine learning, C, and Python.
+- 🌱 I’m currently learning about ASP.NET core web apps and Azure.
 - 🥅 2021 Goals: Get a great sofware development role and put my skills to the test!
 - ⚡ Fun fact: I love to draw, refurbish furniture, and spend time with my family!